A great American festival is coming to the Piedmont Triad — and is sponsored by FOX8.

 With 30-plus groups performing on seven stages, the North Carolina Folklife Area, the Family Activities Area, the North Carolina Arts Marketplace, and the Festival Food Courts, the National Folk Festival offers a jubilant array of experiences for all ages.

-The National Folk Festival needs the support of more than 1,000 volunteers to work with festival staff and technicians.
+The National Folk Festival needs the support of hundreds of volunteers to work with festival staff and technicians.